 Corrupted Genetics Recorded In The Stud Book!

-Were you aware that several breed clubs have had problems with AKC registered dogs showing up with seriously corrupted DNA?
+Several breed clubs have had problems with AKC registered dogs showing up with seriously corrupted DNA?
 What are the legal ramifications and cost of getting the corrupted dogs out of the studbook once they’re in there?
 If the breed clubs don't force AKC to remove mongrelized entries from the stud book, then what does that do to the Parent Breed Club's integrity, Code Of Ethics, and Bylaws?
 Is AKC (or the Parent Club) liable for fraud?

-Is Knowingly Perpetuating Fraud A Crime"
+Is Knowingly Perpetuating Fraud A Crime?

 Think about this: When we register a litter or purchase and register a dog, we pay for that service.
 Show and Hobby Breeders, who in fact are the backbone of the AKC structure, then pay over $30 for a certified pedigree on the dog we just paid to be registered.
-New twist we’re told is a “partially completed pedigree” for under $20.
+New twist we’re told is a “partially completed pedigree” for under $20. (this was Feb 2015)

 Did you know about the National Global Kennel Club?
 I do, Lana Tsan, was President of the China Kennel Club(Ref #2), the first dog show organization in China.
-Lana enlisted AKC’s help in promoting the sport and the breeding of purebred dogs and after using her, AKC betrayed her with a very rich group of Chinese competitors and subsequently launched AKC’s Global Services.
+In 2014 Lana enlisted AKC’s help in promoting the sport and the breeding of purebred dogs.
+After using her and the pedigrees she held, AKC betrayed her with a very rich group of Chinese competitors and subsequently launched AKC’s Global Services.

 The point here is one of hypocrisy.
 Why would the American Kennel Club recommend protocol to a foreign registry that AKC steadfastly refuses to abide by?
 The answer is probably money and connections but here’s what AKC said “In order to insure the integrity of their registry, NGKC signed an exclusive contract with The American Kennel Club® (AKC) to provide registration services that include positive microchip identification of the registered dogs and DNA testing to assure the correct parentage of all NGKC registered litters and all dogs being exhibited at NGKC shows.”

-Selling Pedigree Papers Is Pure Profit
+Selling Paper Is Pure Profit

 The regular registration certificate means nothing unless the Stud Book records are accurate.
-Since we know on the whole they are not, then both the registration certificate and Certified Pedigree may constitute criminal fraud.
+Since we know on the whole they are not, then both the registration certificate and Certified Pedigree may constitute criminal fraud in most states.
 The individual amount hardly meets the definition of petty theft but the $$millions generated by registration certificates and certified pedigrees is significant.

-AKC claims to be the country’s biggest and best registry yet it refuses to adopt the recommendation of the High Volume Breeders Committee submitted to the board in November, 2002.
+AKC claims to be the country’s biggest and best registry yet it refuses to adopt the recommendation of its own High Volume Breeders Committee that was submitted to the board November, 2002.
 It was simple.
 “Setting a 5-year goal of having DNA on file for every sire and dam in the AKC registry.”

 If the American Kennel Club wanted to correct mistakes of the past, there is only one choice.
-Quit making excuses and use the tools almost all purebred animal registries use, from alpacas to pigs to goats to Zebroids.
+Quit making excuses and use the tools most all purebred animal registries use, from alpacas to pigs to goats to Zebroids.
 The AKC stud book could and should be among the most authentic and reliable in the animal world.

-Copyright © TheDogPress.com 1502185 http://www.thedogpress.com/AKC-Stud-Book-Exposed_Andrews-152-2.asp
+Copyright © TheDogPress.com 185196 http://www.thedogpress.com/AKC-Stud-Book-Exposed_Andrews-152-2.asp

 TheDogPlace.org for authoritative free DogCare information